DaChro/ogh_summerschool_2019/docs/index.md

 The excursion on Saturday will consist of two parts.
 First, we will visit the protected area "Rieselfelder", a European bird reserve close to Muenster, where we will have a guided tour.
 Afterwards there will be a lunch break in a nearby restaurant/café.
-For the second part we will return to Muenster and you will learn some little-known facts about Muenster on a short guided tour by ...).
+For the second part we will return to Muenster and ....
 - we will meet at 9:00 AM at the GEO 1 building
 - a bus will take us to the "Rieselfelder" where we will have the guided tour
 - after the tour we will walk to the restaurant and have a lunch break